rajeshappi123/blog-demo-projects/_posts/2020-04-27-spring-rest-azure-ad-oauth-p2.markdown

 @EnableWebSecurity
 @EnableGlobalMethodSecurity(prePostEnabled = true)
 public class ResourceServerConfig extends ResourceServerConfigurerAdapter {
 ...

 {% endhighlight %}

-5. Explicitely set Resource ID for our resource server - it must be the same as our API URI which was defined in Part 1 and used as `scope` in access token request (without '.default').
+5. Explicitly set Resource ID for our resource server - it must be the same as our API URI which was defined in Part 1 and used as `scope` in access token request (without '.default').

 {% highlight java %}